 This forefoot cleat is amazing when it comes to speed, I should say it is very very fast.
 It comes with an engineered mesh to optimize comfort and breathability.
 For the midsole, it uses a thick piece of EVA foam and from the side, it looks thicker than what actually sits beneath your foot.

-The rubber configuration under the foot is exceptionally engineered and a couple patches of rubber are also present at the back of the shoe.
-To reduce weight of the shoe and increase durability, more rubber is present in areas of high abrasions such as the forefoot.
+The rubber configuration under the foot is exceptionally engineered and a couple of patches of rubber are also present at the back of the shoe.
+To reduce the weight of the shoe and increase durability, more rubber is present in areas of high abrasions such as the forefoot.

-Clifton 5 is different from its previous models in that it uses an elastic mesh in the upper which ensures proper flow of air inside the foot.
+Clifton 5 is different from its previous models in that it uses an elastic mesh in the upper which ensures the proper flow of air inside the foot.
 The mesh also contains a 3D Puff Print Frame which enhances its durability.

-Full-length EVA midsole
+- Full-length EVA midsole

-Elastic and engineered mesh
+- Elastic and engineered mesh

-Lightweight rubber on outsole
+- Lightweight rubber on the outsole

-Ideal for long-run
+- Ideal for long-run

 If you are looking for cleats that are highly comfortable to wear, provide a soft and smooth motion, and are very fast, order Hoka One One Clifton 5 now!

 From year to year, Wave Rider keeps on producing high-quality sports products and the latest one is the Mizuno Men’s Wave Rider 22 running shoes for forefoot strikers.
-Although it looks pretty similar to that of Wave Ride 21 but some key changes are being made in these cleats such as an updated upper and midsole for better breathability and a smoother ride.
+Although it looks pretty similar to that of Wave Ride 21 some key changes are being made in these cleats such as an updated upper and midsole for better breathability and a smoother ride.

-The brand’s X10 carbon rubber and the durable blown rubber is used in the construction of its outsole.
+The brand’s X10 carbon rubber and durable blown rubber are used in the construction of its outsole.
 The carbon rubber is applied in the heel area to reduce the pressure felt by the feet while landing and hence, increases the durability.
 The blown rubber is used in the forefoot to make the shoe feel lightweight and more flexible.